Bienvenue dans notre centre d'assistance

 A sixth module is focused on the student’s work placement and is worked on concurrently with the first five modules and until completion of the program.
 The work placement module provides the materials and resources required by the student during their work placement.

-After completing the required modules, students will be connected to an employer who will provide 560 hours of paid employment over a four-month period.
+After completing the required modules, students will be connected to an employer who will provide between 280 to 560 hours of paid employment during their work placement.

 Once they have successfully completed all the requirements, students will be granted a micro-certificate.